SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-27-astrazeneca-oxford-vaccine-readout.md

 comments: true
 ---

-This week the AstraZeneca/Oxford vaccine Phase 3 trial gave an early readout.
+[Somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) about the early readout this week of the AstraZeneca/Oxford vaccine Phase 3 trial.
 Initially they said 70% efficacy.
 It's not a stunningly good 95% result like Pfizer or Moderna; still, it's a good, craftsmanlike bit of work.
 But then&hellip; things got _weird_.

 Yet another round of science by press release &ndash; here at Chez Weekend we understand the tight schedule constraints &amp; are prepared to be reasonably sympathetic.
 But we